eda_qq

 andy

 values.
-May be interpolated to smallest quantile batch.
+Data will be interpolated to smallest quantile batch if batch sizes differ.
 Values will reflect power transformation defined inp

 .p